Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 And then you deal with the question of like, how can this possibly be allowed to happen?

-And I remember as a media organization, like I feel like we all kind of went through it at that time.
+And I remember as a media organization, like, I feel like we all kind of went through it at that time.

 You know, it's interesting too.

-And he was saying what the CCP was doing is that rather than addressing the claims and addressing the evidence and trying to give rebuttals, the CCP was falsifying evidence and then criticizing the evidence they were falsifying.
+And he was saying what the CCP was doing is that rather than addressing the claims and addressing the evidence and trying to give rebuttals, the CCP was falsifying evidence and then criticizing the evidence they were falsifying, which was, I mean, totally bizarre way of trying to like, you know, give responses to accusations.

-And into I believe I believe it was Mattis.
+And to, I believe it was Mattis.

 And he was commenting that that for him was like a big, a big red flag.